Christof/vim_tips/vim_tips.md

 Using `<C-n><C-p>` opens the autocompletion popup without using a match so that the list can be narrowed down by typing more characters.

-To use the dictionary lookup the internal speel checker must be enabled (`:set spell`) or the `dictionary` option must be set to a file or many files containing word lists.
+To use the dictionary lookup the internal spell checker must be enabled (`:set spell`) or the `dictionary` option must be set to a file or many files containing word lists.

-The line completion ignores the indentation at the start of the line, so it is usefull for duplicating lines when we don't know where the source line is.
+The line completion ignores the indentation at the start of the line, so it is useful for duplicating lines when we don't know where the source line is.

 Filename autocompletion always expands files relative to the working